Schedule with me

 Employment retaliation is where employers punish employees for exercising legally protected rights or for standing up for the rights of others.
 State and federal law prohibit certain forms of retaliation that result in an adverse employment action, such as being: fired, demoted, denied a promotion, written-up, or other conduct that threatens the employee's job.

-Minnesota Employment Retaliation Attorney
+Minnesota Mediator & Investigator for Employment Retaliation Claims

 What is unlawful employment retaliation in Minnesota?